 - How often do you sit down as a couple simply to talk to each other?
 Do you set time aside specifically for this purpose?
 Why or why not?

 - What do you need and expect from each other in terms of openness and depth of communication?
 How do your needs and expectations differ?

 - Do you feel that you understand each other?
 If not, what can you do to improve the situation?

 - Males and females often have different communication styles.
 Have you found this true in your marriage?
 How do you work through the challenges this can bring?

 - If you had three minutes to “explain yourself” to your spouse, what would you say?
-Is there anything about your partner that you want to understand more clearly?
+Is there anything about your husband or wife that you want to understand more clearly?

 - Do you find it easy or difficult to be together for any length of time without talking?

 - Has your spouse changed significantly since the two of you were married?
 How does your current relationship differ from the relationship you shared before the wedding?